The yearly amount of money laundered is a staggering number, larger than the annual GDP of Russia, Canada, or Italy.

 The investigation begins when the triggering event is flagged within the organization’s transaction monitoring software.
 But full-blown investigations are often costly and time-consuming.

 At this point, an analyst might do a basic manual review of the flagged account and activities before determining if it warrants further investigation.
-If it does, the alert becomes a case to be investigated by the case manager.
+If it does, the alert becomes a case for investigation by the case manager or the AML investigator.

 Step Two: Revisit Your Customer’s Profile